-4.21 The following procedure decides $AMBIG{NFA}$.
+- 1. Construct CFG H such that $L(H) = 1^ \cap L(G)$ . - 2.
+Test whether $L(H) = \emptyset$ using the $E{\mathsf{CFG}}$ decider R from Theorem 4.8. - 3.
+If R accepts, reject; if R rejects, accept." - 4.23 The following procedure decides $AMBIG{NFA}$ .
 Given an NFA N, we design a DFA D that simulates N and accepts a string iff it is accepted by N along two different computational branches.
-Then we use a decider for E{DFA} to determine whether D accepts any strings.

-Our strategy for constructing D is similar to the NFA to DFA conversion in the proof of Theorem 1.39.
+Then we use a decider for $E{DFA}$ to determine whether D accepts any strings. - Our strategy for constructing D is similar to the NFA-to-DFA conversion in the proof of Theorem 1.39.
 We simulate N by keeping a pebble on each active state.
-We begin by putting a red pebble on the start state and on each state reachable from the start along ε transitions.
+We begin by putting a red pebble on the start state and on each state reachable from the start state along $\varepsilon$ transitions.
 We move, add, and remove pebbles in accordance with N's transitions, preserving the color of the pebbles.
 Whenever two or more pebbles are moved to the same state, we replace its pebbles with a blue pebble.
-After reading the input, we accept if a blue pebble is on an accept states of N.

-The DFA D has a state corresponding to each possible position of pebbles.
-For each state of N, three possibilities occur: it can contain a red pebble, a blue pebble, or no pebble.
-Thus, if N has n states, D will have 3^n states.
-Its start state, accept states, and transition function are defined to carry out the simulation.

-4.23 The language of all strings with an equal number of 0s and 1s is a context-free language, generated by the grammar $S \to 1S0S \mid 0S1S \mid \varepsilon$.
+After reading the input, we accept if a blue pebble is on an accept state of N or if two different accept states of N have red pebbles on them. - The DFA D has a state corresponding to each possible position of pebbles.
+For each state of N, three possibilities occur: It can contain a red pebble, a blue pebble, or no pebble.
+Thus, if N has n states, D will have $3^n$ states.
+Its start state, accept states, and transition function are defined to carry out the simulation. - 4.25 The language of all strings with an equal number of 0s and 1s is a context-free language, generated by the grammar $S \to 1S0S \mid 0S1S \mid \varepsilon$ .
 Let P be the PDA that recognizes this language.
-Build a TM M for BAL{DFA} , which operates as follows.
-On input $\langle B \rangle$, where B is a DFA, use B and P to construct a new PDA R that recognizes the intersection of the languages of B and P. Then test whether R's language is empty.
+Build a TM M for $BAL{DFA}$ , which operates as follows.
+On input $\langle B \rangle$ , where B is a DFA, use B and P to construct a new PDA R that recognizes the intersection of the languages of B and P. Then test whether R's language is empty.
 If its language is empty, reject; otherwise, accept.